theNewbieClub-MAL/cardArchive/README.md

 *This repo is powered by [GitHub Copilot](https://copilot.github.com) AI for phrase generator. ~~No time wasted because the suggested phrases are almost good to go~~*

-> Also, rule of thumb: this is not official repo of MAL.
+> **Note**
 >
-> If you are looking for MAL repo, well sorry to break your hopes, but it is proprietary.
+> This is not official repo of MAL.
+If you are looking for MAL repo, well sorry to break your hopes, but it is proprietary.

 ## Introduction